Contact Us for support on (800) 668 1238

 Where can you find these replacement parts?
 Contact your local authorized Cub Cadet® dealer to get genuine parts designed for an exact fit and optimal performance.

-8. Where should I go for snow blower maintenance service?
+9. Where should I go for snow blower maintenance and service?

 For the best Cub Cadet® snow blower maintenance service, visit your local authorized dealer and schedule your appointment today.

-Cub Cadet® boasts a nationwide network of neighbourhood service dealers across Canada who offer special deals for snow blowers, expert support and advice, and parts and warranty service.
+Cub Cadet® has a nationwide network of service dealers in Canada.
+These dealers provide expert support, genuine parts and warranty services.
 Our independent dealers are your one-stop shop for Cub Cadet® snow blowers.

 These experts are trained specifically on Cub Cadet® equipment and have access to genuine parts so your machine gets the care it needs for optimal performance.